 The following are 5 very helpful tips for securing web applications for 2020.

 Employing Web App Monitoring Solutions and Services

 Acquiring tools and monitoring services for your web apps is one of the most vital steps that you should take to improve the security of your applications.
-Among the most important functions of web app monitoring tools is to scan for vulnerabilities in the applications.
+Among the most important functions of web app monitoring tools is to conduct application security assessments.
 Those that are identified are quickly assessed for its level of risk, with the critical weaknesses being prioritized for resolution.

 Some vulnerabilities can also come in the form of old websites that are still partially live and web applications that the organization may have lost track of or have completely forgotten.
 App monitoring tools can also seek out these potential security leaks and shut them down.
 Tools that include automated random testing and analysis of web apps should also be able to help you further improve the security of your applications.

 Supplement Automated Scanning with a Manual Source Code Audit